ikrum/apm/README.md

-# apm
+# APM
-A realtime process manager to deploy node application
+A process manager to deploy node application on runtime.
+Hasslefree `deploy` command to upload your app from your pc.

 #Setting server
 ####Install
 	sudo npm install apm-server -g
 #### Run the server
 	apm-server
+#### Port
-If your server has restrictions on PORTs (i.e Azure VM) you have to make `4785` port public.
+APM runs on public port `4785`.
+So, if your server has restrictions on PORTs (i.e Azure VM) you have to make `4785` port public.

 #Installing Client
 	sudo npm install apm-client -g

-## Client Commands
+### Client Commands
 	$ apm --server localhost	// connect to your remote server, you can define server address in apm.json apm:> status				// check server is running or not apm:> deploy 				// deploy current folder or files spcified in apm.json apm:> restart				// restart your app

 #Deploy node app